Tuesday, January 20, 2026

 Luggage handling is getting an overhaul, too.
 In 2021, the Dutch-based software company BagsID Network partnered with the Netherlands Airport Consultants on the Green Bag Alliance, a computer baggage identification system to help reduce luggage’s environmental impact.
 The effort will see research and tools implemented aimed at making the system more sustainable and efficient.

 Of course, the most sustainable luggage is the suitcase or bag you already have in your closet.
-But if the moths ate through them during the covid hiatus, upgrade with these sustainable luxury luggage options from conscious brands.
+Use those until they are no longer usable.
+And then when it’s time, upgrade with these sustainable luxury luggage options from conscious brands.

-Launched in 2015, U.K.-based Horizn Studios is focused on sustainable solutions to drive the future of travel.
+Launched in 2015, U.K.-based Horizn Studios is our top choice for its focus on sustainable solutions to drive the future of travel.
 The company designs luggage for the smart, urban traveler for daily commute and globetrotting alike.
 Horizn created the world’s first luggage with a built-in removable charging function.
-And it was the first to collaborate with NASA astronaut Alyssa Carson on space luggage that debuted in 2019.
+And, it was the first to collaborate with NASA astronaut Alyssa Carson on space luggage that debuted in 2019.

 Last year, Horizn launched Circle One, what it’s calling the world’s most sustainable luxury luggage made entirely from plant-based and biodegradable materials.
 The eco luggage is also designed to be repaired, instead of replaced, so it lasts through all of your adventures and can be handed down to future generations along with your travel stories.